-The Secret to Reading Poetry?
-First Dates - The Write Practice
+How to Read a Poem: One Secret To Unlock the Mystery

 Some students frown at me.
 Others’ mouths drop open in abject horror that I might know anything about dating.
 The room gets deathly quiet, until someone always bursts out, “WHAT?!”

 It’s true.
 When you go on a first date, you are open to new ideas, excited to make connections.
-You try not to compare him or her with the dates you have had in the past.
+You try not to compare them with the dates you have had in the past.
 You listen and ask thoughtful questions.

 Poetry requires the same gentle approach.